Skip to main content

 A nutrition professional meets with a patient in a health care setting.

 The medical community has long understood that health care and nutrition work hand in hand.
-A proper diet can prevent diseases; support development; and, in some cases, even enhance life-saving medical treatments.
+A proper diet can prevent diseases; support development; boost mood and sense of well-being and, in some cases, even enhance life-saving medical treatments.
 Despite these advantages, it can be difficult for health care organizations to integrate nutrition science into their daily operations.

-The U.S. health care system faces numerous challenges that may prevent providers from putting a larger focus on nutrition.
+The U.S. health care system faces numerous challenges that may prevent providers from emphasizing nutrition.
 For example, many physicians don’t receive formal training on the subject.
 Additionally, a significant portion of the patient population doesn’t have access to nutritional food choices in the first place.

-However, with the proper training and education, health care managers can help their organizations overcome these barriers and bring holistic well-being to everyone they serve.
+However, with training and education from a program such as App State Online’s Bachelor of Science (BS) in Health Care Management, health care professionals can help their organizations overcome these barriers and bring holistic well-being to everyone they serve.

 What Is Nutrition?

-To understand how health care and nutrition fit together, understanding what nutrition is, beyond the study of food, is important.
-More specifically, nutrition is the study of how foods, drinks, supplements and other consumables interact with the body on a molecular level.
+To understand how health care and nutrition fit together, defining nutrition is important.
+More than just the study of food, nutrition is the science of how foods, drinks, supplements and other consumables interact with the body on a molecular level.

 Molecular components of food, such as carbohydrates, proteins and lipids, all play important roles in the body’s essential functions.
 Nutrition professionals use their knowledge of these components to help people: